Skip to content

 Was our course typical or was it an anomaly?

 To be clear, this isn’t about not making K-Dome specifically.
-We could’ve done anything above 10K to have been given a better expedition-like experience!
+We could have done anything above 10K to have received a better expedition-like experience!
 Obviously based on weather and terrain conditions, participants should be ready and able to reach Mt.
 Capps, 11k Camp, Motorcycle Hill or go as far as Windy Corner.
 The point here, especially since this course is located in Alaska, is to give us as much experience of the actual Denali route as possible.
 That is where this group fell so short.

 The AMS Screening Process Failed